nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

   `edit 1 n/Business Lunch st/1pm`<br>
   Changes the name of 1st task in the results of the `find` command to ‘Business Lunch at 1 pm’

-Converting a task to a floating task. <br>
+2. Converting a task to a floating task. <br>
 Format: `edit INDEX float`

-Immediately makes a task a floating task by removing the starting and ending dates and times.
+Use the keyword "float" to convert any task into a floating task by removing the starting and ending dates and times.

 This can be done by typing the following:

 > edit INDEX float

+Examples:
+* `edit 2 float` will convert the 2nd task in the list into a floating task.

 <br><br>

-#### <a id="del"></a>Deleting a task: `del`
+#### <a id="del"></a>6.
+Deleting a task: `del`
 Format: `del INDEX`

-If you have incorrectly keyed in the task and wish to remove it, you can delete the specified task from the task list by typing the following: <br>
+If you have wish to remove a particular task from the list, you can do it by typing the following: <br>

 > del INDEX

 This will remove the task from task list.
-Do note that such a deletion is irreversible and you should double check whether you are deleting the correct task.

 > Deletes the task at the specified `INDEX`.
   The index refers to the index number shown in the most recent listing.<br>